ShayneWright/AI-Prompts/blog-generator-heroimage-test.md

 Use the submitted topic, audience, service, location, business type, main angle, suggested keyword, internal page, preferred tone, image style, call to action, and any other form details provided by Zapier.

 ## Output Rules
+## Strict JSON Formatting Rules

+Return only machine-readable JSON.

+The response must be valid JSON that can be parsed by JSON.parse().

+Rules:
+- Use straight double quotes only.
+- Do not use markdown.
+- Do not use code fences.
+- Do not include comments.
+- Do not include trailing commas.
+- Do not include line breaks inside string values.
+- Do not use unescaped double quotes inside text values.
+- If quotation marks are needed inside text, use apostrophes instead.
+- Use only normal ASCII characters where possible.
+- Use 1200x628, not 1200×628.
+- Return one complete JSON object only.
 Return one JSON object only.

 The top-level JSON object must contain exactly these fields: